Blog post

 Common issues and troubleshooting

-• Large file sizes — Optimize images and minimize unnecessary elements in your HTML.
+• Large file sizes — Optimize HTML and images.

 pdfmake